Sb-Vtrs-elfamoso/lh2pac_student/docs/report/part3.md

 ![Evolution of inequality constraints throughout iterations of SLSQP optimizer](../images/part3/evolution_ineq_constraints_surrogate.png)

-We can see on this graph that first the algorithm does not find a domain where the empirical means of constraints are valid accros the uncertain parameters distribution.
+We can see on this graph that first the algorithm does not find a domain where the confidence interval of constraints is valid  at 0.95 confidence degree accross the uncertain parameters distribution.

 Now, let's look the evolution of objective (maximum take-off weight) throughout iterations.